IHE/ITI.IUA/IHE_ITI_Suppl_IUA.md

 # Open Issues and Questions

-- **Issue 11**: IUA does not define scopes at all; therefore, IUA is not in conflict with SMART-on-FHIR.
-However, this supplement includes updates to [MHD](http://profiles.ihe.net/ITI/TF/Volume1/ch-33.html) and does define a Scope for use with [MHD](http://profiles.ihe.net/ITI/TF/Volume1/ch-33.html) transactions.
-That Scope for [MHD](http://profiles.ihe.net/ITI/TF/Volume1/ch-33.html) does not use a SMART pattern, but it does not forbid SMART scopes.
-IHE requests comments on the IUA, MHD, and SMART-on-FHIR Scope harmonization.

 - **Issue 12**: Given that the IUA Resource Server is grouped with some other IHE-defined actor, and that actor has audit logging requirements, IUA does not need to give a defined audit event for success.
 IUA does require adding an AuditEvent.entity to the AuditEvent defined in the other profile.
 IHE requests comments on a need to define in IUA an AuditEvent specific to a Resource Server that is enforcing a DENY.
 This AuditEvent would be used when the Resource Server prevented the transaction from reaching the grouped Profile/Actor (e.g., [MHD](http://profiles.ihe.net/ITI/TF/Volume1/ch-33.html) Document Responder).
 This AuditEvent would cover reasons for DENY that are not specific to the content of the grouped transaction, e.g., reasons such as: Missing Token, Token validation failure, Token expiration, Scope mismatch, IUA required attributes missing, etc. The expectation is that we can leverage some codes from OAuth.

-- **Issue 13**: The SMART-on-FHIR standard is gaining world-wide adoption and increases in importance.
-IUA does not utilize SMART-on-FHIR as base-standard, but refers to OAuth2.1 and FHIR directly.
-It is recognized that IUA and SMART-on-FHIR do have a (partial) overlap in the supported use-cases.
-IHE requests comments on IUA and SMART-on-FHIR flow harmonization.

 - **Issue 14**: The IETF OAuth Working group developed an extension to the OAuth framework that specifies an option to convey more fine grained claims with the authorization request.
 The OAuth 2.0 Rich Authorization Requests (draft-ietf-oauth-rar-03) specification introduces a new parameter "authorization_details" in authorization requests that allows clients to specify fine-grained scope claims in a JSON data structure.
 IUA currently does not define scopes at all and therefore does not mandate the way to convey more fine-grained scope claims in authorization requests.
 The committee will watch the acceptance and the development of the draft and future versions may rely on rich authorization requests.

+- **Issue 15**: This Change Proposal cites version 9 of the OAuth 2.1 draft specification, which was the latest version at the date of the ballot of the latest Change Proposal.
+Oauth 2.1 is still under development and new version are scheduled every few month.
+Therefore the IUA Trial Implementation will not be able to align with the latest version of the OAuth 2.1 draft specification.
+The author verified that the latest versions do not add new breaking changes to the IUA Trial Implementation.
+The committee will watch the development of the OAuth 2.1 draft specifications and will open new CPs if a future version adds breaking changes.
+A new version of the IUA Trial Implementation will be prepared as soon as the Oauth 2.1 specification is finalized.

 # Closed Issues